wrunk/grumpo/README.md

   - Just making it easier to get that image you have in finder nicely organized in your blog project area
-- Link to resources about modern web publishing like robots, seo, GA, GTM, ads, SEM, social, etc
+- Link to resources about modern web publishing like robots, seo, GA, GTM, ads, SEM, social, OG tags, etc

+## Running Software/Automated Tests

+To run what few tests there are, simply `go test -v`

 ## Notes On Unsupported Features